76-3701. Act, how cited.

 (i) The owner of the real estate if the owner's address is known;

-(ii) Any secured party who has registered or filed a lien, mortgage, or trust deed against the real estate or filed a financing statement against the real estate as provided by law if the identity of the secured party can be ascertained by the entity filing the petition by making a good faith effort to ascertain the identity of the secured party;
+(ii) Any secured party who has registered or filed a lien, mortgage, or trust deed against the real estate or filed a financing statement against the real estate as provided by law if the identity of the secured party can be ascertained by the person filing the petition by making a good faith effort to ascertain the identity of the secured party;

 (iii) Any other bona fide lienholder or secured party or other person holding an interest in the real estate if such party is known; and